Lojban: Loglan

 In the new phonology for Lojban, the consonant q and the vowel w were removed, and the consonant h was replaced by x.
-The consonant ' (apostrophe) was added with the value of [h] in the International Phonetic Alphabet, but its distribution is such that it can appear only intervocally, and in discussions of the morphology and phonotactics, it is described not as a proper consonant, but a "voiceless glide".
+The consonant ' (apostrophe) was added with the value of [h] in the International Phonetic Alphabet, but its distribution is such that it can appear only intervocalically, and in discussions of the morphology and phonotactics, it is described not as a proper consonant, but a "voiceless glide".
 (This phoneme is realized as θ by some speakers.)